Wow Is Hiring Part-time Writing Coaches

 A: Students follow our online, 10-step process for writing application essays.
-Coaches meet with them by video conference to brainstorm ideas for an hour early in the process, then communicate primarily by email, with occasional phone calls as needed.
-Our approach is both high touch and hands-off.
+Coaches meet with them by video conference to brainstorm ideas for an hour early in the process, then communicate primarily by email, with occasional texts or phone calls if required.
 Coaches manage schedules, review student work and offer writing exercises to help students with their essays.
-We provide our coaches with resources to guide students, but they should either be familiar with our method or already know how to teach writing.
-They also should be prepared to modify writing exercises according to student needs.

 Q: How many hours does the job require?